-There should also be consideration for married people who have just one source of earning.
-Why families should not be seen as one entities.
-If there is a family where husband and wife both are earning, but the consumption level is almost what a family with a earning husband and a housewife is there.
+There should also be a consideration for married people who have just one source of earning.
+Why families should not be seen as one entity.
+If there is a family where husband and wife both are earning, but the consumption level is almost what a family with an earning husband and a housewife is there.

-These are all the points which just comes to my mind, some of these might be making sense and some might not.
+These are all the points which just come to my mind, some of these might be making sense and some might not.
 Not sure how others think about it?

 Can you share your comments on this?